-The Lohrpark offers plenty of space for sports and fun year around.
-The people from Frankfurt meet there to have a picnic, to hike around, to play kites, or to barbecue in front of a panorama city view.
-This is also a place for the people from Frankfurt to celebrate New Year’s Eve and watch fireworks.
+The Lohrpark offers plenty of space for sports and fun year-round.
+The people from Frankfurt meet there doing things such as having a picnic, playing kites in front of a panorama city view.
+Lohrpark is also a place for the people from Frankfurt to celebrate New Year’s Eve and watch fireworks.

 Have fun in the indoor science museum Experiminta

-This is an indoor science museum.
-It focuses on experimental scientific fact.
+Experiminta is an indoor science museum.
+It focuses on experimental scientific facts.
 Most of the experiments are related to real-life phenomena.
-It includes sections such as Light and Shadow, Strong and Weak, and Thinking and Puzzling and many others.
+It includes sections such as Light and Shadow, Strong and Weak, Thinking and Puzzling, and many others.
 The presentations are interactive and entertaining.
 Through the motto “Learn by Playing”, visitors can learn the theories behind the complicated scientific facts.

 For example, at the Visible and Invisible station, visitors can walk into the big “eye” to observe the retina.
 There is an upside-down image.
-You make the iris smaller, the size and the focus of an image change as well.
+You make the iris smaller, the size, and the focus of an image change as well.
 The experiment explains how the brain converts an inverted image to the one in reality.
 These displays are suitable for both adults and children.
 The explanation on each panel is available in English.
-All information is also included in the catalog as well.
-This is a perfect family activity on a rainy day.
+All information is also included in the catalog.
+The museum is a perfect family activity on a rainy day.